hpi-swa-teaching/MaterialDesignWidgets/packages/Material-Core.package/MDMenu.class/README.md

-I am a menu, following the material guideline specs for dense desktop menus
+I am a menu, following the material guideline specs for dense desktop menus.
+I am inspired by MorphicMenu.